-HIV treatment is managed at specialist out-patient clinics and it's important to attend all your appointments.
-Your health professional will check how well your immune system is working and will ask you about your general health at these appointments.
+HIV treatment is managed at specialist outpatient clinics and it's important to attend all your appointments.
+At these appointments your health professional will check how well your immune system is working and ask you about your general health.

-Usually, once the number of CD4 white blood cells has fallen to a low level, or if you become pregnant, your doctor will recommend starting treatment with medicines.
-You may also start treatment if you develop a serious infection or a condition linked to advanced HIV infection.
+You probably won’t need to start treatment until your number of CD4 white blood cells has fallen to a low level (350 or lower).
+You may be advised to start treatment sooner if you develop a serious infection or condition linked to advanced HIV infection, or get pregnant.

 Medicines for HIV work in a number of different ways.
-For this reason, you will be asked to take a combination of different medicines together.
+For this reason, you usually take a combination of medicines together.
 This is known as antiretroviral therapy, combination therapy or highly active antiretroviral therapy (HAART).
-The medicines will prevent the virus from reproducing in your body and reduce the amount of virus in your blood, which will allow your immune system to recover.
-Medicines will also stop the virus from changing (mutating) when it reproduces.
+The medicines will prevent HIV from reproducing in your body and reduce the amount of virus in your blood.
+This will allow your immune system to recover.

-There are several types of medicine.
-Combination therapies usually contain medicines from at least two different classes of drugs.
-Your doctor will advise you on the best medicines for you.
-Taking your medicine regularly and on time is particularly important otherwise the virus can become resistant to your medicine causing it to be less effective.
+Combination therapies usually use medicines that attack the virus at different stages of its life cycle.
+Your doctor will give you advice about the best medicines for you.
+It's very important to take your medicine regularly, otherwise the virus can become resistant to it and the medicine will no longer be effective.

 You may develop side-effects in the first few months after you start your treatment.
-Side-effects are the unwanted effects of taking a medicine.
-If you have side-effects, it's important to talk to your doctor or the healthcare professional who prescribed your medicine before you stop taking it.
-Side-effects may include:
+These are the unwanted effects you may get after taking a medicine.
+If you have side-effects, it's important to talk to the doctor who prescribed your medicine before you stop taking it.
+Side-effects of HIV medicines may include:

 These side-effects should improve as your body gets used to the medicine.
 If they don’t, see your doctor to discuss other treatment options.

-Certain HIV medicines can increase your risk of serious conditions, such as heart disease by causing high levels of cholesterol (fats) in your blood, so it’s important to see your doctor regularly to monitor any side-effects.
-Some of the side effects can be controlled by the use of other medicines.
+Certain HIV medicines can increase your risk of serious conditions, such as heart disease by causing high levels of cholesterol (fats) in your blood.
+Therefore, it’s important to see your doctor regularly so that any side-effects can be monitored.
+Some side-effects can be controlled with other medicines.

-You can greatly reduce the risk of getting, or passing on, HIV by always using a condom during sex.
+You can greatly reduce the risk of getting or passing on HIV by always using a condom when you have sex (including oral sex).
 However, condoms can't completely eliminate the risk of HIV infection.
-Use a dental dam (a rectangular piece of latex that fits in your mouth) for oral sex.

-If you reduce the number of partners you have, it will reduce your overall risk of getting infected with HIV.
-You may wish to have regular checks for sexually transmitted infections.
+If you reduce the number of partners you have sex with, it will reduce your overall risk of getting infected with HIV.
+It's a good idea to have regular checks for sexually transmitted infections (STIs) too.

 If you take intravenous drugs or inject medicines, don't share injection equipment and always use a fresh needle.

-Post-exposure prophylaxis (PEP) is an emergency medicine treatment, which can reduce your chances of getting infected if you’re exposed to HIV, for example, if a condom breaks or if you’re a healthcare worker exposed to HIV.
+Post-exposure prophylaxis (PEP) is an emergency medicine treatment, which can reduce your chance of getting infected if you’re exposed to HIV.
+For example, you may be exposed if a condom breaks or if you’re a healthcare worker exposed to HIV.
 If you suspect you have been exposed to HIV, seek urgent medical attention.